julioromanoreal/batch-importer/README.md

 To configure it, use the file `src/main/java/resources/application.properties`, replacing the following properties:
 * `fileDelimiter`: The character that delimits different information in the input file
+* `timeToStartProcess`: Time to wait before starting the process when a new file is detected.
+This is to make it possible for many huge files to be copied and processed together rather than starting the process right away, while other files are still being copied.
 * `salesDataInDir`: Directory to be watched in order to get new input files to be processed
 * `salesDataOutDir`: Directory where the output file will be saved